-Annex 1: Experimentation Project description
+Annex 1: 3rd party project description

-This is based on the original submission by the Company for the Experimentation Project, which might have been altered during negotiations.
-In addition to the original submission, the Experimentation Project description also includes a list of deliverables and milestones.
+This is based on the original submission by the Company for the 3rd party project, which might have been altered during negotiations.
+In addition to the original submission, the 3rd party project description also includes a list of deliverables and milestones.